Are visualization strategies worth it?

 All too often I have seen frustrated and confused attendees meander around a public involvement setting and wished that I had been able to convince the client to bring renderings, video or a live cube .
 But historically, these things were very time-consuming, and thus, costly.
 Challenges I’ve heard are, “Does it really help a contractor build the project?”
 Or “Where is the return on investment?”
 Or simply, “No, we don’t need that.”

-Fortunately, with our transportation industry’s evolution into 3D modeling, turning our designs into renderings, videos and live cubes has become much simpler (and fun) to do.
+Fortunately, with our transportation industry’s evolution into 3D modeling, and provided that the construction design has already been successfully designed and modeled in 3D, turning our designs into renderings, videos and live cubes has become much simpler (and fun) to do.
 And with simplicity comes cost savings.
 What may have taken weeks to create several years ago can now be produced in a day’s time or less.
 At Mead & Hunt, we’re utilizing a number of Bentley Systems’ programs, including OpenRoads ConceptStation, OpenRoads Designer and LumenRT Designer, to bring our designs to life.

 For example, we’ve used renderings, videos and live cubes to enhance public involvement on roundabout projects.
 While some people are extremely accustomed to traversing roundabouts, others (like some of my neighbors) aren’t very experienced with them, so they aren’t quite sold on them yet.
 Your city may have dozens of roundabouts that you use every day, but the couple standing in front of you may have never seen one and is concerned that they’re going to lose their land or won’t be able to get their combine harvester through it.
 Renderings, videos and live cubes can really go a long way in helping people see what’s really going to happen with a project.
 LumenRT Designer even allows us to produce video and live cubes with all sorts of vehicles, pedestrians and imported traffic simulations to show how everything will truly flow.